awslabs/amazon-documentdb-tools/migration/migrator/README.md

-# Amazon DocumentDB Change Data Capture (CDC) Synchronization Tool
+# Amazon DocumentDB Full Load and Change Data Capture (CDC) Synchronization Tool
-This synchronization tool enables high-speed CDC from a MongoDB source database to an Amazon DocumentDB target database.
+This synchronization tool enables high-speed Full Load and CDC from a MongoDB/DocumentDB source database to an Amazon DocumentDB target database.

 ## Installation
 Clone the repository.